What query limits exist for Elasticsearch and OpenSearch, and what you should know about them?

 3. Field Data Limits

-Both Elasticsearch and OpenSearch have limits on field data and aggregation memory usage.
+When it comes to limits on field data and aggregation memory usage, there's no difference between OpenSearch vs Elasticsearch since they both have limits.
 Large aggregations, especially on text fields in case it’s enabled, can cause high memory consumption.
 You can set limits on heap usage and the number of documents scanned by each aggregation through settings like indices.fielddata.cache.size.

 This limitation affects mostly larger systems, and queries on fields with very high cardinality; or aggregation requests for an insane amount of buckets like a minute-resolution date histogram for a year of data.